ltk218/ltk218/README.md

 # 👋 Hi there!
 I'm Kiệt

 Welcome to my GitHub profile!
-I'm a new coder , currently learning Information Technology at Sai Gon University (SGU) in Ho Chi Minh city
+I'm a new coder, currently learning Information Technology at Sai Gon University (SGU) in Ho Chi Minh city
 ## 💻 Tech Stack
 ### Languages I Code In
 - 💠 **C#**